How you can help victims of Hurricane Dorian

 24368 Airport Road, Punta Gorda, 941-655-8150

-The daycare announced on their Facebook page that they are collecting kids’ items through the end of next week.
+The daycare announced on its Facebook page that it is collecting kids’ items through the end of next week.
 Some of the items they’re requesting include: diapers, wipes, clothing (infant and up), formula, bottles, pacifiers, baby blankets, etc.

 Florida Tree & Ground Maintenance Inc.